 Starting in the Grande Section (5-6 years old), English native speakers or bilingual children are taught English lessons based on the British curriculum and focus on speaking, listening, reading, writing, spelling and grammar.
 The support books used are the Oxford Reading Tree books, that the children can bring home every day to read.

 English as an Additional Language (EAL) for primary students in My School is taught using Cambridge English method.
 Cambridge English is a unique approach to teaching, learning and assessing English.
 It combines the experience and expertise of Cambridge English Language Assessment and Cambridge University Press.

 Cambridge English: Young Learners is a series of motivating, activity-based language tests, specially designed for children at primary (and lower-secondary) school.
 Students are introduced to everyday written and spoken English, and are an excellent way to gain confidence and improve their English.

 Cambridge levels are aligned with the Common European Framework of Reference for Languages (CEFR) – the international standard for describing language ability.
 Click the picture to enlarge it.

 We try to make the classes as much fun and interactive as possible.
 Each week a topic is chosen this can be a topic linked to the season, a holiday, a book and many more.
 The children will learn vocabulary words linked to the topic and eventually use them in sentences.
 They will play games, learn songs and do an art activity all based on the topic of the week.

-My School prepares the older children to take the Cambridge English Exam to evaluate their progress.
-The tests offer natural progression towards other Cambridge English for Schools exams, so the students can continue to build up confidence in English step by step.
+At the end of school year, they take the Cambridge English Exam to evaluate their progress; therefore spend a large part of the year preparing for it.
+The exams offer natural progression towards other Cambridge English for Schools exams, so the students can continue to build up confidence in English step by step.